melonhh/ProTOD/README.md

 # ProTOD
 ProTOD: Proactive Task-oriented Dialogue System Based on Large Language Model

-## If our paper is accepted, we will release the source code and data associated with our paper.
+## If our paper is accepted, we will release the source code and data associated with the paper.